 “Monday Morning Rock,” Marshall Crenshaw, 1983.
 Crenshaw famously portrayed Buddy Holly in the 1987 film La Bamba, but he has more in common with the ’50s rock and roll legend than just the glasses and handsome but boyish face.
 If Holly had not died tragically in one of the music’s most infamous air disasters and had continued to develop his career through the ’60s, it’s easy to imagine that his work might have sounded like this rollicking, guitar-rich tune, which would undoubtedly be a major hit if it was released in, let’s say, 1966.
 Nor surprisingly, Crenshaw’s vocal style soars in an organic fashion similar to Holly’s “That’ll Be the Day.”
 If you haven’t heard this number before, do yourself a favor.

 “One More Time,” Sam Cooke, 1960.
-On what would be his 89th birthday, here’s a somewhat obscure Sam Cooke single, which didn’t do that well when it was released 60 years ago today, January 22, 1960, and yet has aged, like so many of his releases, like fine wine.
+On what would be his 89th birthday, here’s a somewhat obscure Sam Cooke single, which didn’t do that well when it was released 60 years ago today, January 22, 1960, and yet has aged, like so many of his recordings, like fine wine.
 A voice made from silk and velvet, Sam’s earnestness moves this tune into the realm of soul, a genre that he helped to invent.
 Aretha Franklin once called him the most handsome man she ever knew, and an individual worthy of a voice that only God could create.
 That’s all you need to know about Sam Cooke.

 “The Story in Your Eyes,” the Moody Blues, 1970.
 One of the most underrated bands in rock history with one of the truly great singer-songwriter-guitarists at the helm, Justin Hayward, wrote, played the lead guitar, and sang the lead vocals on this track from the exceptional album, Every Good Boy Deserves Favour.
 If you take the time to listen to it, you will note the layers of instruments, the layers of backing harmony vocals, the overlapping complementary tones, the infectious melody, and the overall propelling quality of the composition.
 Not surprisingly, the listener’s attention is never on one instrument for more than 8-10 seconds, and can quickly be drawn away to at least two other layers.
 Music is not made this way anymore because artists are specialists; it took an “everyman” such as Justin Hayward to construct anything this elaborate and creative.
 Like Creedence Clearwater Revival, the Moody’s ended up producing seven amazing albums in five years (from 1967-72) – and then crashed and burned.
 However, they did regroup and produced three more solid albums over the next decade.
 Here’s one longtime Moodies’ fan who loves “The Story in Your Eyes” as much today as when it was first recorded a half-century ago!

 “Flip, Flop, and Fly,” Big Joe Turner, 1955.
-It’s always crazy when you discover a song recorded on the day you were born, and so here’s mine.
-A few years ago, I was informed by an old music pal that the revered R&B rock pioneer, Big Joe Turner, recorded one of his more famous hits at the legendary Atlantic Studio, which was then situated at 234 West 56th Street on the afternoon of January 28, 1955 – my birthdate.
+It’s always crazy when you discover a song recorded on the day you were born, and so here’s mine!
+A few years ago, I was informed by a longtime music pal that the revered R&B rock pioneer, Big Joe Turner, recorded one of his more famous hits at the legendary Atlantic Studio, which was then situated at 234 West 56th Street on the afternoon of January 28, 1955 – my birthdate.
 A walking, singing antidepressant, Big Joe could coax away any stormcloud with his heady combination of swing, R&B, and rock and stomp.
 I was fortunate enough to see him perform live at a Richard Nader Rock and Roll Revival concert at the old Boston Garden in 1972.
 He was introduced by Bo Diddley and was followed up by Bill Haley, Fats Domino, Little Richard, the Shirelles, the Coasters, the Five Satins, the Drifters, and Chuck Berry.
 It was like a Founding Fathers Convention minus Buddy Holly and Elvis Presley.

 “Children of the Night,” Richard Marx, 1990.
 Richard Marx wrote this song after learning about the Children Of The Night Foundation, which works to help victims of sex trafficking and to save children forced into prostitution.
 Privately funded, it was started by the sociologist Dr. Lois Lee, who took action after seeing kids on the streets of Hollywood who had been left behind.
 Proceeds from this song helped fund the Children Of The Night Home, opened in Van Nuys, California in 1992.
 To this day, the shelter provides schooling in addition to shelter and other services for kids age 11-17 who were forced into prostitution.
 Dr. Lois Lee, the founder of the foundation, said recently in a recent LATimes interview: “Thousands of children have Richard Marx embedded in their hearts and their memories because of his generous gift that helped build the Children Of The Night Home where over 3,000 children to date have lived.
 Many of the children still talk about Richard and their experience in the studio singing with him on the ‘Children Of The Night’ song.”
 As someone who knows and relishes the width and breadth of twentieth-century music, I have long known that there are very few mediums, such as music, which can bring a spotlight to injustice.
 I wish more twenty-first century artists would take note on issues such as bigotry, intelligence, global warming, and economic inequality.
 Not surprisingly, “Children of the Night” turned out to be a prodigious single for Richard Marx 30 years ago this winter.

 “Psychedelic Shack,” The Temptations, 1970.
 When you think about it, the Temptations were one of the most socially-conscious bands of the mid-to-late 1960s groups.
 Their care and empathy rang true in all of their music, which was inevitably both enthralling and evocative.
 In retrospect, “Psychedelic Shack” could be seen as a unification anthem, welcoming all people in this all-encompassing, welcoming place where you can free your mind and be accepted for who you are.
-The band’s composers at the time, Barrett Strong and Norman Whitfield, composed the ballad for the Temps, and purposely got at least one line of lead vocals for each of the band members, including the Temps’ revered bassman, Melvin Franklin, who appropriately sang the “so low you can’t get under it” riff.
+The band’s composers at the time, the underappreciated Barrett Strong and Norman Whitfield, composed the ballad for the Temps, and purposely got at least one line of lead vocals for each of the band members, including the Temps’ revered bassman, Melvin Franklin, who appropriately sang the “so low you can’t get under it” riff.
 And, yes, this single, which stalled at number 2 fifty-years-ago this week, became the inspiration for the B-52s “Love Shack,” a little more than 19 years later.

 “The Two Sides of Monsieur Valentine,” Spoon, 2005.
 Despite hailing from Austin, Texas, Spoon’s sound has always been decidedly British New Wave – ala Elvis Costello and the Attractions, Nick Lowe, Dave Edmunds, and The Squeeze.
 Some critics compared the sound to the Beatles’ “Glass Onion,” from The White Album – a deft comparison, especially in the tune’s psychedelic bridge, which sounds right out of the Lennon/McCartney and George Martin playbook.
 Interestingly, Spoon’s emerged from the long-term aesthetic partnership between the lead singer and songwriter Britt Daniel and drummer Jim Eno, in whose Austin studio the band rehearsed and prepared most of their numbers.
 From this lens, this is rock ‘n roll at its finest.